jnphr/home_cine/README.md

 ## Installation

-You may set the directory path and run the python file as usual.
+You can set the directory path and run the python file as usual.

 ```bash
 python home_cinema.py